 A circular map frame of any dimensions.

-A curved map frame in which the vertical diameter is longer then the horizontal diameter, or vice versa.
+A curved map frame in which the vertical diameter is longer than the horizontal diameter or vice versa.

 - On the Insert tab, in the Map Frames group, click Map Frame .

 A gallery of maps and scenes from the project displays, including all open map views and bookmarks associated with each map.
 Choose <None> to create an empty map frame.
 Empty map frames can be useful when creating layout files.

 - Choose the map view, scene view, or bookmark for your map frame.

 - On the layout, click and drag to create the map frame.